 We last left off discussing how muscles are built and the important factors needed for the building of muscle.
-Now I want to touch on logical muscle gain expectations and percentage of surplus needed for both male and female.
+Now, I want to touch on logical muscle gain expectations and percentage of surplus needed for both males and females.

 I’m providing percentages that will help you gain modest amounts of muscle.
 I wouldn’t increase your caloric intake too much, or else you’ll gain fat as quickly as you gain muscle.
 It should also be stated that this is only in conjunction with a training program involving progressive overload.

 Percentage of daily intake increase to gain mass

 8 percent: Roughly 0.2-0.3 pounds of mass per week

 10 percent: Roughly 0.4-0.5 pounds of mass per week

 15 percent: Roughly 0.75 pounds of mass per week